Bridging Local and Global Knowledge via Transformer in Board Games: Experiment Details for Training ResTNet

 \subsection{9x9 Go}

-In 9x9 Go training, we employed the Gumbel AlphaZero algorithm \citep{danihelka_policy_2022}, which can guarantee policy improvement even with a small number of simulations (e.g., 16, 32, 64) during training.

-For the 6-block network, the training process is 100,000 training steps in total.
+In 9x9 Go training, we employed the Gumbel AlphaZero algorithm \cite{danihelka_policy_2022}, which can guarantee policy improvement even with a small number of simulations (e.g., 16, 32, 64) during training.
+The training process is 100,000 training steps in total.
 Initially, the learning rate is set to 0.02 for the first 70,000 steps.
 Then, it is reduced to 0.01 for the subsequent 20,000 steps, from step 70,001 to 90,000.
 For the final 10,000 steps, the learning rate is further decreased to 0.005.
-For the simulation count, 64 is used.
-Other training hyperparameters are listed in Table \ref{tab:info_hybrid9x9}.

-To measure the performance of the models, we select three KataGo models as baselines and conduct 500 games for each model.
-The simulation count is set to 2,000 simulation counts for each player.
+To evaluate the performance of the models, we selected four KataGo models as baselines and conducted 500 games for each.
 The details of the selected KataGo models are listed in Table \ref{tab:kata_go_info}.
-Each experiment evaluates a total of 1,500 games, with both models playing 750 games as Black and 750 games as White for fairness.
+Each model was evaluated with a fixed thinking time of 2 seconds per move across a total of 2,000 games, ensuring fairness by having each model play 1,000 games as Black and 1,000 games as White.